-Inline April 2022 Stitch a May Day ribbon in support of key workers A monthly textile workshop by People's History Museum (PHM) and artist Helen Mather.
+Inline Stitch a May Day ribbon in support of key workers A monthly textile workshop by People's History Museum (PHM) and artist Helen Mather.
 Learn new techniques and discuss the issues that matter to you.
+This resource introduces some of the ideas and techniques that were explored during the online workshop on Saturday 30th April 2022.
+Use it as inspiration for your own textile projects.
+Recommended for 11+ (under 18s must have an accompanying adult present during the session).

+#FabricOfProtest phm.org.uk

+Inspiration

-This resource introduces some of the ideas and techniques that will be explored during the online workshop on Saturday 30th April 2022.
-Use it to prepare for the workshop or as inspiration for your own textile projects.
-Recommended for 11+ (under 18s must have an accompanying adult present during the session). $\times \times \times \times \times \times \times \times$ #FabricOfProtest phm.org.uk Inspiration Following on from previous workshops where have explored Migration themes, this month we are looking at how people who have migrated to the UK are valued, including the over representation of migrant workers in key worker positions.
-We will be taking inspiration from The Workers Union - Holloway Branch banner, 1920s, in the museum's 2022 Banner Exhibition.
+Following on from previous workshops where have explored Migration themes, this month we explored how people who have migrated to the UK are valued, including the over representation of migrant workers in key worker positions.
+We took inspiration from The Workers Union - Holloway Branch banner, 1920s, in the museum's 2022 Banner Exhibition.